codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 1. All [steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) in Codefresh pipelines are executed inside a Docker container of your choosing.
 1. All steps in Codefresh share the same "workspace" in the form of a shared Docker volume.
 1. The shared Docker volume is automatically cached between pipeline executions.
-1. Each successful pipeline automatically pushes its Docker image to the [private registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/).
+1. Each successful pipeline automatically pushes its Docker image to the default Docker registry defined in your account.
 1. Codefresh has a distributed Docker cache for all build nodes and caches layers similar to the docker daemon on your workstation.
 This is fully automated, and no configuration is needed in order to activate it.

 ### Using Docker containers as build tooling